If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 The primary source for cell energy is adenosine triphosphate (ATP).
 ATP is produced during times of brain inactivity, such as when you are asleep or unconscious.
 When you are awake and utilizing your brain, you use the ATP that was made and stored during periods of resting.

 The most significant part of your brain is made up of electrochemistry.
-Signalling between brain cells is courtesy of electrical signals.
+Signaling between brain cells is courtesy of electrical signals.
 Brain waves have been under study for a long time.
 The four categories of brain wave patterns are:

 (4 - 7.9 Hz)